MahdiMehrtash/1354-bus-ACTEP-system/README.md

 # 1354-bus-ACTEP-system
-This depository includes "Large-Scale Test System for Transmission Expansion Planning with AC Network Model."
+This repository includes "Large-Scale Test System for Transmission Expansion Planning with AC Network Model."